-Below is listed some of the key facts, which the decision to do a women-focused art fair is based on, as well as frequently asked questions towards the women focus and the 2020 format.
+Below are listed some of the key facts, which informed CHART's decision to do a women-focused art fair, as well as frequently asked questions towards the women focus and the de-centred format.
 Feel free to contact us at firstname.lastname@example.org for further questions and inquiries.

 FACTS & STATISTICS